Sourdough Bialys get a boost of flavor and special texture from active sourdough starter.

 For the Dough

-- Combine the starter with the water and 2 cups of the flour in the bowl of a stand mixer or a large mixing bowl.
+- Combine 8 oz active sourdough starter with 10 oz warm water and 2 cups of the flour in the bowl of a stand mixer or a large mixing bowl.
 Mix to form a thick batter.
 Cover the bowl and set aside for 30-60 minutes.

-- Add the sugar and salt.
+- Add 2 teaspoons sugar and 2 teaspoons table salt.
 Switch to the dough hook.
 Add the remaining flour and mix to combine.
 The dough should eventually cling to the hook and start to clear the sides of the bowl.
 If the dough is still a little sticky sprinkle in a little more flour, just a tablespoon at a time.

 - Knead 5 minutes on medium speed.
 If working by hand, stir in as much of the flour as you can, then turn the dough out onto a lightly floured surface and knead in the remaining flour.
 Knead 5 minutes.
 Form the dough into a smooth ball.